kailash-manasarovar/statement/docs/timeline/2023/may.md

     - Looking back, this sort of thing suggests that indeed they are sedating me and coming into my flat to sexually assault me, film it, and monetize it on porn networks.
     - Does 'double session' refer to more than one man involved?

-- I usually book these therapy session to take place on the Monday before a chamber music class, mainly to calm my nerves and anxiety about going.
-- After one Monday evening when there is both a TEB session and a chamber music class, I wake the following morning and I have a small bolus faeces in my knickers.
+- After one Monday evening when there is both a TEB session and a chamber music class, I wake the following morning and I have a small bolus of faeces in my knickers.
 - I report this to Robin, and other TEB practitioners when I am in Ireland in June.

 ## Twitter